siemens/ix/packages/documentation/docs/controls/datetime-input.md

 - `toAfterFrom` - The second date of the date range is after the first one.
 - `withinMinMax` - The entered dates are within the given `minDate` and `maxDate`.

-If one of the validations that have been set fails, an error message will be displayed below the `ix-date-input`.
+If one of the validations that have been set fails, an error message will be displayed below the `ix-datetime-input`.
 These can be customized by passing an array of `InputValidator` instead of `string` to the `validators` property:

 ```tsx
 <ix-date-input